 “It likely would have just been a field where you would see a tractor going through every once in a while to cut the grass,” says Anderson.
 “We transformed it into something that residents use on a regular basis and is better for the environment in the sense that we’ve planted native grasses that don’t need to be cut aside from being maintained on a five-year basis by the City of Winnipeg.”

 Other residents had concerns about the safety of the hydro corridor and whether the extra lines would emit larger electromagnetic fields to the nearby homes.

 Anderson says, “The concerns related to health are largely misunderstood; we’ve received quite a bit of information from Health Canada and from Manitoba Hydro stating that they are safe to the neighbourhood.
 The towers look big and scary but they’re not dangerous to people’s health.”

-The hydro corridor is now a vital part of the trails woven throughout the community and as Sage Creek’s development heads into phases eight and nine, trails will continue to link with it.
+The hydro corridor is now a vital part of the trails woven throughout the community and as Sage Creek’s development heads into phases 9A and 9B, trails will continue to link with it.
 The hydro corridor is an essential component of the Sage Creek community, providing it with plenty of power for the future.